GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 code](https://web.dev/migrate-to-ua-ch/#audit-collection-and-use-of-user-agent-data)
 for instances and uses of the User-Agent string.
-If your site relies on parsing the User-Agent string to read the device model, platform version, or full browser version, you’ll need to
+If your site relies on parsing the User-Agent string to read the device model, platform version, or full browser version, you'll need to
 [implement the UA-CH API](https://web.dev/migrate-to-ua-ch/).

-Once you’ve updated to the UA-CH API, you should test to ensure you get the data you expect from the User-Agent.
+Once you've updated to the UA-CH API, you should test to ensure you get the data you expect from the User-Agent.
 There are three ways to test, each increasing in complexity.